 Third Order of St. Francis – This order of lay people follows the spiritual path of St. Francis in prayer and charity.
 They meet monthly for a time of spiritual discernment.
 St. Francis founded the organization in 1221.

 St. Francis Parish has a need for volunteers of many talents.
 Volunteer commitments can usually be scheduled at your convenience.
-At present, there are openings for religious education teachers and assistants, ushers, lectors, leaders of song, choir members, and people who can contribute specific skills in the fields of graphic arts, event planning, and building and construction skills.
+At present, we need help with religious education teachers and assistants, ushers, lectors, leaders of song, choir members, and people who can contribute specific skills in the fields of graphic arts, event planning, and building and construction skills.
 To volunteer, call the rectory at 201-659-1772 or complete and drop off our Volunteer Registration form.

 All parishioners are encouraged to make a thoughtful financial commitment to the parish.
 Weekly envelopes are provided to all who are registered members of the parish.
 For your convenience, you may also sign up for Pay Pal, which will charge your weekly or monthly donation to your credit card.